lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 This document analyzes and compares the sizes of key exchange flights and the per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
 The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{I-D.ietf-tls-dtls13}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, EDHOC {{I-D.selander-ace-cose-ecdhe}}, and OSCORE {{I-D.ietf-core-object-security}}.

 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression.
 DTLS is anlyzed with and without Connection ID {{I-D.ietf-tls-dtls-connection-id}}.
-Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as ICV. {{handshake}} compares the overhead of key exchange, while {{record}} covers the overhead for protection application data.
+Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as ICV. {{handshake}} compares the overhead of key exchange, while {{record}} covers the overhead for protection of application data.

 # Overhead of Key Exchange Protocols {#handshake}